Dragon's Lair

 - 88 % negative mentions

-The game's stability is heavily criticized, with users reporting numerous glitches such as unrecognized inputs, incorrect animations, and persistent HUD issues, leading to a perception of it being unfinished and buggy.
-While some players note tight controls without glitches, the overall consensus is that the game suffers from significant stability problems that detract from the experience.
+The game's stability is heavily criticized, with numerous reports of glitches such as unrecognized inputs, incorrect animations, and persistent HUD issues, leading many players to describe it as buggy and unfinished.
+While some users note that controls are tight and function well, the overall consensus is that the game suffers from significant stability problems that detract from the experience.

 “The controls in this game are very tight and have no glitches at all.”